GitSochi/GitSochi/README.md

 - 👀 I’m interested in ...
 Creating simple solutions that use basic inputs and have scripts do the rest of the work on the backend.
 - 🌱 I’m currently learning ... how to create scripts with Python and Amazon Q + CodeWhisperer.
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I onced hiked RattleSnake Mt. with a 50lb weighted body-vest in under an hour and caught the sun-rise.
+I onced hiked RattleSnake Mt. with a 50lb weighted body-vest in under an hour and caught the Sunrise, will probably never do that again lol

 <!---
 GitSochi/GitSochi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.